qaptivator/circlib/README.md

 ```

 Or create a new one from scratch:

 ```py
 level = Level()
 level.create_object("fixed_rectangle", ["1500", "1300", "50", "50", "45"])
 ```

+**Note:** strings which are not numbers in the properties of the object automatically get surrounded by '' (quotes).
+It does not happen when you add a newline to the start of the prop, for example: `\nnoanim`.
+This can be used for multi-line properties like forementioned `noanim`, or for trigger collectibles like `trigger`.

 # API

 ## class Level

 - Level.headers -- Headers of the level.
 For example: color, gravity, total circles.
 It is a dictionary.
 - Level.objects -- Objects of the level.
 Not recommended to change it manually, use the provided methods instead.
 It is a list of Object class instances.